JohnCremona/CMFs/PostgresSchema.md

 **Validataion** for `mf_gamma1_portraits`:

 * check that label matches level,weight and is unique
-* check that there is a portrait present for every nonempty newspace in box where straces is set and there are no dimension constraints defining the box
+* check that there is a portrait present for every record in mf_gamma1 with dim > 0 and level <= 4000

 **Table** `mf_subspaces`: